HackRU/handbook/projects/projects-template.md

 ## Style Guide

-*What Code Design Style guide is this project following*
+*What Code Design Style Guide and Linter is this project following?*

 ## TO-DO List